mariadb-corporation/mariadb-columnstore-data-adapters/informatica-cloud-columnstore-bulk-connector/README.md

 4. Place the missing Java libraries into *.connection.adapter, *.metadata.adapter, and *.runtime.adapter according to info.txt in the regarding lib directories.
 5. Switch to Informatica perspective
 6. In the Project Completeness bar select Edit Connection --> Generate Code
-7. In the Project Completeness bar select Publish Connector, set the Plugin Id to 601001, and export desired targets
+7. In the Project Completeness bar select Publish Connector, set the Plugin Id to 601001, and check the checkbox for Informatica Cloud as desired targets

-### Informatica Cloud Connector - manual follow up steps
+### Manual follow up steps
 After building the Informatica Cloud Connector some manual follow up steps are needed to add the necessary javamcsapi libraries to be compatible with Windows.
 1. Unzip the built package-ColumnStoreBulkConnector.[VERSION].zip file to a directory
 2. In the directory ``package`` create a new directory ``javamcsapi``